Kansas Military and Veterans Benefits

 Learn more about the Kansas Interstate Compact on Educational Opportunity for Military Children

-Kansas Purple Star School Program for Military-Friendly Schools : Geary County Schools (USD 475) is proud to be the first district in Kansas to implement a pilot of the Purple Star School program for military-friendly schools.
-The Purple Star School program recognizes schools that show a major commitment to students and Families connected to the U.S. Armed Forces.
+Kansas Purple Star School Recognition Program for Military-Friendly Schools: The Kansas Purple Star School Recognition Program recognizes schools that show a major commitment to students and Families connected to the U.S. Armed Forces.

 For a school to qualify for the Purple Star Award they must appoint a school liaison who is specially trained to handle the unique challenges experienced by military Families.
 This liaison will ensure that other teachers at their school are aware of special considerations that students from military Families can benefit from.
 Each school will also have a dedicated page on their school website featuring resources for military Families.